-On this date (Dec.
-20) in 1990, the White Sox added to their great legacy of knuckleballers by signing veteran right-hander Charlie Hough.
+On this date in 1990, the White Sox signed veteran knuckleballer Charlie Hough.

 1. Ted Lyons: The Hall of Famer knuckled his way to a franchise record 260 wins during a 20-year career.
-If the team had been any good during Lyons’ tenure, he may have won 320 games! … “Babe Ruth came out to the park,“ Luke Appling said in Lyons’ Chicago Tribune obituary of 1986.
+If the team had been any good during Lyons’ tenure, he may have won 320 games! … So good was Ted he had the respect of the game’s greatest player.
+“Babe Ruth came out to the park,” Sox icon Luke Appling said in Lyons’ Chicago Tribune obituary of 1986.
 “The Babe came down to the rail and called Ted over and said to him: `I just want to tell you I didn`t come out to see the Yankees play.
-I came out to see you pitch.` I heard him say that.
-I was standing right there.“
+I came out to see you pitch.’
+I heard him say that.
+I was standing right there.”

 3. Hoyt Wilhelm: In six years with the White Sox in the 1960s, the Hall of Famer knuckled his way to a 1.92 ERA in 361 appearances.
 Yes, you read that right … 1.92!

 4. Ed Cicotte: Dubbed “Knuckles” as the inventor of the pitch, the right-hander dominated the league with the Sox until …

 5. Eddie Fisher: The righty used his knuckleball to post a club record 82 outings with 15 relief wins during his All-Star season of 1965.

 6. Charlie Hough: Hawaiian native sopped up some valuable innings while pitching competently in 1991 and 1992.
 His shutout on Aug.
 4, 1991, which spoiled the big league debut of Mike Mussina, was the last by a Sox knuckleballer thanks to a Frank Thomas homer.